It's official! NHL approves Coyotes relocation to Salt Lake City

 The Smith Entertainment Group will take the reins of a Coyotes team that continually had trouble finding a permanent home in Arizona, and ended its season Wednesday without making the playoffs.

-With a possible new arena in downtown Salt Lake City still a few years away, the NHL team will immediately share the Delta Center with the Utah Jazz, also owned by the Smith's.
+With a possible new arena in downtown Salt Lake City still a few years away, the NHL team will initially share the Delta Center with the Utah Jazz, also owned by the Smiths.

 “Utah is once again at the center of the sports world as we welcome the NHL to Utah," he said in a statement.
 "Thanks to Ryan and Ashley Smith, Salt Lake City just keeps getting better and better.
 The whole state will benefit from this new franchise and we couldn’t be more excited by this announcement.”